firebase/quickstart-ios/analytics/README.md

 # Google Analytics for Firebase Quickstart

-This Firebase quickstart is written in Swift and aims to showcase how Firebase Auth can provide insight on app usage and user engagement.
+This Firebase quickstart is written in Swift and aims to showcase how Firebase Analytics can provide insight on app usage and user engagement.
 You can read more about Google Analytics for Firebase [here](https://firebase.google.com/docs/analytics)!

 To view the older Objective-C and Swift quickstarts, view the